rafaelcaricio/backie/README.md

 ### Queueing tasks

-After stating the workers, we get an instance of [`Queue`] which we can use to enqueue tasks.
-It is also possible to directly create a [`Queue`] instance from with a [`TaskStore`] instance.
+We can schedule tasks at any point using the [`PgTask`] trait.
 This will enqueue the task and whenever a worker is available it will start processing.
 Workers don't need to be started before enqueuing tasks.
 Workers don't need to be in the same process as the queue as long as the workers have access to the same underlying storage system.
 This enables horizontal scaling of the workers.

 ## License